jenkinsci/docker-plugin/README.md

 -   a JDK installed.
     You can use
     [jenkins/agent](https://hub.docker.com/r/jenkins/agent/)
-    as a basis for a custom image.�
+    as a basis for a custom image.

 To create a custom image and bundle your favorite tools, create a `Dockerfile` with the `FROM` to point to one of the